WildCodeSchool/orleans-0219-php-lavoliere/README.md

 ### Configure you repository - Settings options

-1. Disallow both on 'dev' and 'master' branches your students access.
+1. Disallow both on 'dev' and 'master' branches your students writing credentials.
 3. Add your students team as contributor .